open-telemetry/oteps/text/0199-support-elastic-common-schema-in-opentelemetry.md

 </table>

 ## How would OpenTelemetry users practically use the new OpenTelemetry Semantic Conventions Attributes brought by ECS
+The concrete usage of ECS-enriched OpenTelemetry Semantic Conventions Attributes depends on the use case and the fiedset.
+In general, OpenTelemetry users would transparently upgrade to ECS and benefit from the alignment of attributes for new use cases.

-In most cases they would transparently upgrade to ECS.
-The main goal of this work is for producers of OpenTelemetry signals (collectors/exporters) to create rich uniform signals.
+The main goal of this work is to enable producers of OpenTelemetry signals (collectors/exporters) to create enriched uniform signals for existing and new use cases.
 The uniformity allows for easier correlation between signals originating from different producers.
-The richness ensures more options for Root Cause Analysis and reporting.
+The richness ensures more options for Root Cause Analysis, correlation and reporting.

+While ECS covers many different use cases and scenarios, in the following, we outline two examples:

-### Example an OpenTelemetry Collector Receiver to collect the access logs of a web server
+### Example: OpenTelemetry Collector Receiver to collect the access logs of a web server

 The author of the "OTel Collector Access logs file receiver for web server XXX" would find in the OTel Semantic Convention specifications all the guidance to map the fields of the web server logs, not only the attributes that the OTel Semantic Conventions has specified today for